 /", which matches the root node of the input file.
 The root node is the top-most node in a tree and always contains just one child element representing the document element.
 The document element is the outermost element in an XML document and contains all of the other elements in the document.
 In an Access 2002 XML file, the document element is the dataroot element that contains all of the other elements in the file.
 As we'll see later in this article, the "

 /" symbol also provides a means of navigating through the nodes in a tree structure by using XPath expressions.

 Next, we see a series of HTML elements that create a table to store our data.

 <TABLE> <TR> <TH>Name</TH> <TH>Address</TH> <TH>Home Phone</TH> </TR> .... </TABLE>

 HTML elements can be used in your style sheets to format the display of the data.

 Next come XSL instructions that identify and process the remaining elements in our input document.

 The xsl:apply-templates element defines a set of elements to process by selecting matching template rules.
 The select attribute contains the XPath expression "

 dataroot/Employees" that navigates through the elements in the input tree structure.

-//Employees".
+Tip The "dataroot/Employees" expression could have been shortened to "//Employees".
 The two forward slashes are XPath shorthand representing the root and succeeding levels, in this case, the dataroot element.